OISTAT ARCHITECTURE COMMISSION / BUSINESS MEETING

 2.0 PREVIOUS MINUTES

-2.1 Minutes of the previous Business Meeting of the AC, held in Seville on 10 June 2015 were read out and agreed.
+2.1 Minutes of the previous Business Meeting of the AC, held in Chicago, USA, on 10 October 2018 had been circulated in advance and were read out and agreed.

 3.0 CHAIR’S REPORT

 3.2 The last meeting of the AC in October 2018 was held in Chicago, USA, hosted by the USITT in conjunction with the American Society of Theatre Consultants.
 TF particularly thanked Greg Cook for organising the meeting and the USITT for their support.
 Each day started with some fascinating talks about the development of Chicago architecture and 7 very different theatres were visited in the Chicago area.
 The meeting also coincided with ‘Chicago Open House’ allowing us access to some of Chicago’s rich architectural Heritage.